-Performance metrics.
-The message cost of an algorithm is the largest number of messages sent in a single computation.
-This number is calculated in terms of the network graph parameters.
+The message cost of an algorithm is the largest number of messages that is sent in a single computation calculated in terms of the network graph parameters.
 A latency is the shortest path the message in the algorithm takes to reach the destination.
+Equivalently, latency is the number of hops the message traverses from the source to destination in accordance with the algorithm.
 Essentially, message cost captures the expense of communication while the latency captures its speed.
-Note that for sequential traversal algorithms, such as traditional geometric routing algorithms, where there is always a single message in transit, the two metrics are the same.
-Note also that the latency of a certain algorithm, i.e. the shortest path that the message takes, is not necessarily the optimum or the shortest possible path between the source and the destination.
+For sequential traversal algorithms, such as traditional geometric routing algorithms, where there is always a single message in transit, the two metrics are the same.
+Note also that the latency of a certain algorithm selects is not necessarily the optimum or the shortest path between the source and the destination.
 A path stretch is the ratio between the latency of the algorithm and the shortest path in the graph.